Musk's pitch for free speech may turn Twitter advertisers jittery

 Musk, who has amassed more than 80 million followers since joining Twitter in 2009, has himself used the platform to make several announcements, including the one in 2018 about taking Tesla private that landed him in regulatory crosshairs.

-The 16-year old company, which has emerged as one of the world's most influential online public squares with about over 200 million users, reported $4.51 billion in ad revenue for 2021, accounting for about 89% of its overall sales.
+The 16-year old company, which has over 200 million users, reported $4.51 billion in ad revenue for 2021, accounting for about 89% of its overall sales.

 "The challenge (for Twitter) will be maintaining and building revenue given that the controversial opinions (Musk) hopes to give more of a free rein to are often unpalatable to advertisers," Hargreaves Lansdown analyst Susannah Streeter said.